uofu-cs3500-spring24/spreadsheet-kogasaa/README.md

 # Overview of the Spreadsheet functionality

-The Spreadsheet making is still on progress, now it has a formula evaluator library to calculate the formula and get right answer from the formla
+The Spreadsheet making is still on progress, now it has a formula evaluator library to calculate the formula and get right answer from the formla.
+Futrue extensions are still in prgress.

 # Time Expenditures: